NBA Trade Rumors: Carmelo Anthony To Clippers, Blake Griffin To Lakers, And Brandon Ingram to Knicks In Three-Team Blockbuster Deal?

 Cue up the wild and absurd-sounding NBA trade rumors with the deadline about a month away.
 With some players reportedly unhappy with their team one moment and wanting to play for a championship contender, it has lent to the internet coming up with any sort of deals that might work, even when they involve All-Star caliber players getting shifted around.
-The latest rumors involve a Lakers’ future star and two teammates, as well as Clippers’ All-Star Blake Griffin, and Carmelo Anthony of the Knicks.
+The latest rumors involve a Lakers’ future star and two teammates, as well as Clippers’ All-Star Blake Griffin and Carmelo Anthony of the Knicks.
 Could the Lakers, Clippers, and Knicks swing a huge blockbuster deal to shake up the current NBA landscape, or will they hold tight with their current rosters?

-In a recent NBA rumors report here at The Inquisitr, the three young future talents on the Los Angeles Lakers roster were discussed.
-One of the biggest takeaways from recent reports is that the Lakers are not going to part ways with Julius Randle, D’Angelo Russell, or Brandon Ingram in the near future.
+In a recent NBA rumors report here at the Inquisitr, the three young future talents on the Los Angeles Lakers roster were discussed.
+One of the biggest takeaways from recent reports is that the Lakers are not going to part ways with Julius Randle, D’Angelo Russell or Brandon Ingram in the near future.
 In particular, it’s been mentioned that Ingram is still developing his talents and could be a major star on LA’s roster.
 However, that hasn’t stopped speculation from creeping in when it comes to figuring out major trade rumors to speculate about online.
 The latest NBA rumor includes the Lakers actually parting ways with the guy who is believed to be the biggest future star of their young roster, Brandon Ingram.

 The Sportsrageous website is reporting on a “blockbuster” three-team trade that was developed through that magical ESPN NBA Trade Machine device that is available online.
 It would involve Melo finally moving to a possible contender as he’d get sent to the Los Angeles Clippers in the Western Conference.
-The Clippers would have to part ways with longtime veteran Paul Pierce, and their All-Star power forward Blake Griffin as part of the deal.
-The Lakers would be the recipients of these two stars, and in exchange would send Jordan Clarkson, Brandon Ingram, and Larry Nance Jr. to the New York Knicks.
-That would put New York back into rebuilding mode as they’d develop around a guy considered a future star in the league, as well as emerging star Kristaps Porzingis.
+The Clippers would have to part ways with longtime veteran Paul Pierce, and their All-Star power forward, Blake Griffin, as part of the deal.
+The Lakers would be the recipients of these two stars, and in exchange, they would send Jordan Clarkson, Brandon Ingram, and Larry Nance Jr. to the New York Knicks.
+That would put New York back into a rebuilding mode as they’d develop around a guy considered a future star in the league, as well as emerging star Kristaps Porzingis.

-However, the circulating reports are that Carmelo is staying put in New York and adhering to his no trade clause.
-A FOX Sports pieces discussed NBA insider Chris Broussard’s comments on the FS1 Undisputed show with regards to Melo’s no trade clause and what the Knicks can do to keep him happy in NYC.
+However, the circulating reports are that Carmelo is staying put in New York and adhering to his no-trade clause.
+A FOX Sports pieces discussed NBA insider Chris Broussard’s comments on the FS1 Undisputed show with regards to Melo’s no-trade clause and what the Knicks can do to keep him happy in NYC.

 “Now, if I’m the Knicks, this is what I do, because I can’t get rid of [Melo]: I’m going all-in on getting CP3 this summer.
 He’s boys with Melo, it’s not working out with the Clippers, they appear to be snake-bitten.
 So maybe you can get Chris Paul.”